sergioigres/sword-catbreeds/README.md

 ## Description

-[Provide a brief and engaging description of your project.
-What does it do?
-What problem does it solve?
-What are its key features?]
 This application allows users to explore various cat breeds, learn about their characteristics, and save their favorites.
 It provides a user-friendly interface with detailed information and images for each breed.